chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-conn.rst

 IPsec - Policy based public key setup
 ========================================

-This example utilises the new options available in OPNsense 23.1 to setup a site to site tunnel in policy mode between two OPNsense machines using key pairs.
+This example utilises the new options available in Reticen8 23.1 to setup a site to site tunnel in policy mode between two Reticen8 machines using key pairs.

 .. contents:: Index